 Ashwagandha is one of the most powerful herbs used in Ayurvedic healing, and is most noted for it’s ability to provide users with a relaxed state of focused concentration.

 It’s been used throughout the centuries to treat anxiety, stress, and depression.

 But that’s not all!
 Ashwagandha also relieves nervous exhaustion, mental fatigue, and can even spice up your love life!

 It is commonly prescribed to treat impotence, and can be used as an aphrodisiac.

 Ashwagandha Benefits – How it Improves Brain Health

-- Neural Protection – Chronic stress, and overly high Cortisol levels in the brain can damage the neural pathways connected to the prefrontal cortex.
+- Neural Protection – Chronic stress, and overly high cortisol levels in the brain can damage the neural pathways connected to the prefrontal cortex.
 This reduces the capacity for executive function and memory in the brain.
-Ashwagandha is an adaptogen that regulates the stress hormone Cortisol, preventing this harmful rewiring of neural pathways.
+Ashwagandha is an adaptogen that regulates the stress factors, preventing this harmful rewiring of neural pathways.
 Ashwagandha is also a powerful antioxidant, protecting various bodily tissues from free radical damage and inflammation.

 Ashwagandha is also very good for alleviating sleep issues because it enhances the activity of GABA in the brain.

 GABA, or gamma-aminobutyric acid, is naturally released by the body near the end of the day to encourage sleep.